Khan/genqlient/DESIGN.md

 # Design decisions

-This file contains a log of miscellaneous design decisions in genql.
+This file contains a log of miscellaneous design decisions in genqlient.

 ## Types